jimbateson/jamesbateson.co.uk/src/articles/building-a-simple-todo-app-with-vue-js.md

   - JS
   - Vue.js
 ---
  Over the last few weeks, I’ve started to [learn Vue.js](https://frontendmasters.com/learn/vue/), a progressive JavaScript framework.
-Alongside working through the Frontend Master course, I decided to try and rebuild my very basic todo app functionality with it.
+Alongside working through the Frontend Masters course, I decided to try and rebuild my very basic todo app functionality with it.

 My app (Today) is a simple todo app - often a go-to build when starting to learn a new language.
 I'd started to build it using vanilla JavaScript and Electron.
 Whilst getting my head around Vue I realised that my core functionality needs would be suited to using Vue for, also some of my JavaScript had started to get a little unwieldy!